ashish-panicker/reminders-fullstack-app/README.md

 # Reminders API

-A spring boot rest api for storing and managing reminders.
+A spring boot rest api for storing and managing reminders and a ReactJS front end for UI.

 ## Tech Stack